urbanairship/php-library2/docs/index.rst

 Urban Airship PHP Library
 =========================

-This library is a wrapper for the `Urban Airship web service API`_ for PHP.
+This library is a wrapper for the `Urban Airship API`_ for PHP.

 Goals